 10 year dividend adjusted return of TRP vs the TSX:

 Railroads are the bellwether for economic activity, and Canadian Pacific Railway (TSX:CP) has made a dramatic move forward.

+Pre-2012, the company was having significant operational issues which led to many tough decisions.
+The turnaround has been nothing short of astounding.
 Over the past five years, it has outperformed its larger peer (CN Rail) and it transformed itself from the lowest-margin railroad, to the highest of all publicly listed North American railroads.